Revealing production networks from firm growth dynamics: Supply Chain Reconstruction

 is compatible with this formalism; the multivariate Gaussian distribution with precision matrix $\mathbf{\Theta}$,

 belongs to this family.
-The subclass of Markov random fields that adopt Eq. \ref{eq:graphical_gaussian_models_2} as the parametrisation for the joint probability distribution $p$ are called Gaussian Markov Random Fields or Gaussian Graphical Models.
+The subclass of Markov random fields that adopt Eq.\eqref{eq:graphical_gaussian_models_2} as the parametrization for the joint probability distribution $p$ are called Gaussian Markov Random Fields or Gaussian Graphical Models.

 In Gaussian Graphical models, the problem of finding the graph $\mathcal{G}$ is reduced to that of estimating a precision matrix $\mathbf{\Theta}$ that encodes the conditional relationship between the nodes.
 In the previous section, we saw that the production network influences the correlation of firms' growth $g_i$.
-If we consider each vector $\mathbf{g}\left(t\right)$ as a drawn from a joint probability distribution where the correlations are driven by the supply chain, Gaussian graphical models seem well equipped to reconstruct the production network if one ignore the fact that the growth rates do not have a Gaussian distribution.\footnote{Indeed, the marginal distribution of $x_i$ in Eq.~\eqref{eq:graphical_gaussian_models_2} is clearly a Gaussian distribution.} We think nonetheless that, because the growth-rates show a Gaussian-like central region, as shown by~\cite{growthrates}, it is reasonable to use this model to attempt a reconstruction.
+If we consider each vector $\mathbf{g}\left(t\right)$ as a drawn from a joint probability distribution where the correlations are driven by the supply chain, Gaussian graphical models seem well equipped to reconstruct the production network if one ignores the fact that the growth rates do not have a Gaussian distribution.\footnote{Indeed, the marginal distribution of $x_i$ in Eq.\eqref{eq:graphical_gaussian_models_2} is clearly a Gaussian distribution.} We think nonetheless that, because the growth rates show a Gaussian-like central region, as shown by~\cite{growthrates}, it is reasonable to use this model to attempt a reconstruction.

 We therefore use the \textit{Graphical Lasso method} to construct an estimator $\widehat{\mathbf{\Theta}}$ of $\mathbf{\Theta}$ by solving the following optimisation problem:\footnote{ This is the result of applying Bayes theorem assuming a constant prior for $\mathbf{\Theta}$. }